 Research-Creation and Prototyping

-As an educational VR a digital technology-based virtual reality (VR) simulation learning and placemaking initiative ‘Walking with Giants’ supports users to experience virtual content in an accessible and inclusive environment.
-In doing so, the virtual reality explorer is able to stand above Table Cape, with a giant’s perspective, to survey a digital rendering of the cape, and a variety of objects that invite the traveler to explore the cape further.
-Picking up an object using virtual reality hands allows the traveler to learn more about the geology of the cape, the tulips and a brief history of the people who have lived on the cape over time.
+Educational digital technology-based virtual reality (VR) simulation learning and placemaking initiative ‘Walking with Giants’ supports users to experience virtual content in an accessible and inclusive environment.
+The virtual reality explorer is able to stand above Table Cape and, from a giant’s perspective, survey a digital rendering of the cape and a variety of objects that invite the traveller to explore the cape further.
+Picking up an object using virtual reality hands allows the traveller to learn more about the geology of the cape, the tulips and a brief history of the people who lived on the cape over time.

 Other information about this project:

-This is a FREE experience and will be at the Wonders of Wynyard in the Wynyard Information Centre.
-Check their website for details on opening times.
+This is a FREE experience that is at the Wonders of Wynyard in the Wynyard Information Centre.
+Check out their website for details on opening times.

 Table Cape Table

 A tulip in a pot reveals information about the process of tulip farming.
-A rock reveals the hidden geology of Fossil bluff and Table Cape.
+A rock reveals the hidden geology of Fossil Bluff and Table Cape.
 Piqued curiosity guides the user to navigate and curate their own content exploration.
-Additionally, there are interactive games, photographic collections and video-based content accessed through touch sensitive interactive screens.
-This content provides a wealth of local information, stories, and journeys into the hearts and minds of the locals through their stories and creative endeavours.
+Additionally, there are interactive games, photographic collections and video-based content accessed through touch-sensitive interactive screens.
+This content provides a wealth of local information, stories and journeys into the hearts and minds of locals through their stories and creative endeavours.

 Other information about this project:

-This is a FREE experience will be at the Wonders of Wynyard in the Wynyard Information Centre.
-Check their website for details on opening times.
+This is a FREE experience that is at the Wonders of Wynyard in the Wynyard Information Centre.
+Check out their website for details on opening times.

 Project Funding and Partners

-This project was launched 7 October 2021, and has been possible with the generous support from the Austrade Regional Recovery Grant funds in 2021.
-With our project partners, WxNW and with support from the State Growth of Tasmania we have been able to bring to life an important contribution to the local tourism offering in the Northwest Coast of Tasmania.
+This project was launched 7 October 2021 and has been made possible with the generous support from the Austrade Regional Recovery Grant funds in 2021.
+With our project partners WxNW and with support from the State Growth of Tasmania, we have been able to bring to life an important contribution to the local tourism offering on the Northwest Coast of Tasmania.
 Importantly, this project has brought together a wide community of people from business, the arts, local historians, STEM education and tourism businesses, all who have had a hand in making this project possible.
-Most importantly, the grant used to create this project, has enabled us to purchase the software, hardware and technical kits to support continued content development and digital literacy skills, particularly in the VR space.
-We hope this project inspires the next generation of tourism/ creatives/ educators/ businesses as much as it has inspired us.
+Most importantly, the grant used to create this project has enabled us to purchase the software, hardware and technical kits to support continued content development and digital literacy skills, particularly in the VR space.
+We hope this project inspires the next generation of tourism/creatives/educators/businesses as much as it has inspired us.